peterabbott/testing.infrastructure/ARTICLE.md

 With infrastrucuture tests in place, we can pick up these changes sooner in the deployment lifecycle rather then getting caught with an broken environment that others are reliant on.

-The most common test frameworks are [Bats](https://github.com/sstephenson/bats) and [Serverspec](http://serverspec.org/).
-Bats tests (Bash Tests) are probably easier to get to grips with if just writing simple tests.
-Serverspec allows you to write more complex test and is better at handling cross-platform tests.
+The easiest to get running is to write simple Bash script tests using [Bats](https://github.com/sstephenson/bats).
+If you have ever written a Bash script then Bats is easy to get the hang of.

 A simple Bats testing to verify Java installed.